Event Name Tag Etiquette: Part 1

-Event name badges are the best way to identify yourself, especially when networking is a primary focus.
-Follow these guidelines and you will always be safe from sabotaging your own success.
+An event name tag is the best way to identify yourself, especially when networking is a primary focus.
+Follow these guidelines and you will always be safe from sabotaging your success.
 So, what is an event name badge and how do you wear them properly?

-Should I bring my own name badge to events?
+Should I bring my own name tag to events?

-While arriving with your custom designed name tag assures your name and affiliation are printed the way you like.
-It may not be in your best interest to do so.
-Consider this: event planners usually create badges specific to a particular occasion to identify those who legitimately belong at the event and those who don’t.
-Wearing a name badge from outside the event may inadvertently convey the impression that you are crashing the party.
+While arriving with your custom designed name tag ensures your name and affiliation are printed the way you like, it may not be in your best interest to do so.
+Consider this: event planners usually create tags specific to a particular occasion to identify those who legitimately belong at the event and those who do not.
+Wearing a name tag from outside the event may inadvertently convey the impression that you are crashing the party.

 Squint Factor

-There is nothing more disappointing than arriving at check-in to see ineffective badges.
-The logo of the hosting or sponsoring organization dominates the event badge.
+There is nothing more disappointing than arriving at check in to see ineffective name tags.
+The logo of the hosting or sponsoring organization dominates the event tag.
 At the same time, names, company affiliations and every other detail, except your birth date, are printed so small they are not easy to read.

 Classic Name Tags

-When preparing event name badges, think through the purpose of the tag.
-The badge should make communicating and networking easy for your event attendees.
+When preparing event name tags, think through the purpose of them.
+The tag should make communicating and networking easy for your event attendees.
 Always show names in spoken order, given name followed by surname, followed by your affiliation or company underneath.
 Think twice about the need to provide any more information beyond these basics.

 Hosts and Sponsors